persan/A-LIFX/README.md

 # A-LIFX
-This i a library for controling with the LIFX smart bulbs.
+This i a library for controling the LIFX smart bulbs.

 For info on the  bulbs see:
   http://www.lifx.com/